What factor primarily determines the size of an orbit?

-Let’s dive into the fascinating world of Kepler's laws and Newton's law of gravitation to see how speed really shapes orbital size.
-Picture this: a planet closer to the sun doesn’t just lounge around; it must zip along at a higher speed to counteract the stronger gravitational pull it experiences compared to its more leisurely counterparts further out in the solar system.
-Essentially, the orbital speed influences how large or small the orbit can swing, since gravitational forces and centripetal forces must be perfectly balanced for a stable orbit to exist.
+The relationship between speed and the radius of the orbit can be described using Kepler's laws of planetary motion and Newton's law of gravitation.
+For example, a planet closer to the sun must travel faster to balance the stronger gravitational pull compared to a planet farther away.
+Consequently, the orbital speed dictates how large or small the orbit can be, as the gravitational forces and centripetal forces must be balanced for a stable orbit to exist.

 Subscribe